 That’s when I reached University and joined the Table Tennis team.
 Over my 3 years there, we toured the UK on Wednesdays playing different Universities.
 Day trips to Durham, Manchester, Edinburgh, Sheffield and more were highlights of my University days.
 I continued to improve as a player but also transitioned into coaching.

-To earn my coaching badge, I received a grant from Gillette (yep, razors!) and even met Sir Chris Hoy.
+To earn my coaching badge, I received a grant from Gillette (yep, razors!
+Link is to a web archive article) and even met Sir Chris Hoy.
 Definitely a highlight.
 I spent a few years coaching at my university club, followed by a few years coaching locally.
 It’s incredibly rewarding helping players find shots, techniques and strategies that they didn’t even know they could pull off.

 During this time, I also met with another local hero in the North-West of England who encouraged me to get my Umpiring qualifications.
 If anyone wants to appear at the Olympics, that would definitely be the easiest way to go!
 Understanding all the intricacies of Table Tennis rules at competition standard was definitely a learning curve and I’ve enjoyed umpiring at various national events.

 Jumping forward to today, I’m still as much in love with the sport as I always was.
 I’ve added Badminton and Tennis to my racket skills armoury and I could never see my life being complete with some competitive racket sports to bring me energy.

 Hopefully, I can share a little bit of the energy and passion with readers across the world.

 Oh, and here’s a video from a much younger David answering a few questions about getting my first coaching qualifications.
 I wish I could go back and tell him to wear a button-down shirt and look a little smarter!